tsawler/laravel-filemanager/README.md

     `composer update`

-1. Add the ServiceProvider to the providers array in config/app.php:
+1. Add the following to the providers array in config/app.php:

-    `'Tsawler\Laravelfilemanager\LaravelFilemanagerServiceProvider',`
+    ```
+    Tsawler\Laravelfilemanager\LaravelFilemanagerServiceProvider::class,
+    Intervention\Image\ImageServiceProvider::class
+    ```

+1. Add this to the aliases section in config/app.php

+    `'Image'     => Intervention\Image\Facades\Image::class,`

 1. Publish the package's config file: